-The Dean of Faculty chairs the Academic Board composed of the chairs of the Arts and Sciences, Engineering, International Business and Logistics, Ocean Studies, Marine Transportation, and Naval Science departments; one faculty member elected by the Faculty Senate; the Dean of Student Services; the Commandant; and the directors of Accessibility Services, Athletics, and Admissions.
+The Dean of Faculty chairs the Academic Board composed of the chairs of the Arts and Sciences, Engineering, International Business and Logistics, Ocean Studies, Marine Transportation, and Naval Science departments; one faculty member elected by the Faculty Senate; the Dean of Student Services; the Commandant; the director of Accessibility Services, the Associate Vice President of Enrollment, and the Student-Athlete Success Coach.

-Sitting as advisory members are the Registrar, and the directors of Financial Aid and Residential Life & Student Activities.
+Sitting as advisory members are the Registrar, and the directors of Counseling, Financial Aid, and Residential Life & Student Activities.